Beautiful People (Chris Brown song)

 The song received critical acclaim for its production and lyrics, with various magazines listing it as one of the best outings of 2011.
 In the United States, the song peaked at number forty-three on the US Billboard Hot 100 and number one on the US Hot Dance Club Songs chart.
 It reached the top ten in Australia, Ireland, New Zealand and the United Kingdom, and the top twenty in Belgium and Denmark.
 The accompanying music video was released on March 22, 2011, and features personal footage of Brown's everyday life.
 The video also features appearances from several of Brown's famous friends, including Diddy, Bow Wow, T-Pain, Nelly, Timbaland, among others.
-Brown promoted the song with live performances on Dancing with the Stars (U.S.), the 2011 MTV Video Music Awards, and the 54th Grammy Awards.
+Brown promoted the song with live performances on Dancing with the Stars, the 2011 MTV Video Music Awards, and the 54th Grammy Awards.
 It was also included on the set list of his 2011 F.A.M.E.
 Tour.